-A couple years ago when Ryan was at the police academy, he showed me this TED video they watched in one of his classes and it really stuck with me.
+Ryan showed me this TED video they watched in one of his classes at the police academy and it really stuck with me.
 It’s basically an instruction manual for how to be happy.
 Take a look:

 It’s super inspiring!
 If you don’t have time for the video, here’s a basic summary: